simon-pinkmartini/databases/project1-chparl/README.txt

 This data project looks at the questions Swiss councillors have asked in parliament.
 It maps the questions by canton (province) and looks at the activity of individual councillors.
-The techniques used are API-based data gathering, SQL databases, JSON and JavaScript visualization with leaflet.
+Techniques used are API-based data gathering, SQL databases, JSON and JavaScript visualization with leaflet.

+Please download "project1-chparl.zip" from https://github.com/simon-pinkmartini/databases/tree/master/project1-chparl
-Download "project1-chparl.zip" and look at "mapv2.html" to see the current work in progress.
+ and look at "mapv2.html" to see the work in progress.

+ Current project status:
 - Implemented: Visualization of "questions per councillor" on Swiss map with hover effect
 - Implemented: Show a list of most active councillors for each canton.
 - Implemented: Display a random question for each canton in info space.
-- Pending: Write the project introduction / description in the info space.
+- Implemented: Write the project introduction / description in the info space.
 - Pending: Go over the question data in SQL once more and clean up some whitespace / newline issues.
-- Pending: Make last tweaks to the style and usability of the vizualization
+- Implemented: Make last tweaks to the style and usability of the vizualization

 The files needed to display the visualization are:
 - mapv2.html: The html doc containing the leaflet map.
 Is makes use of the following two files: